 For example, you may want to travel through India but are shit scared of getting yourself into trouble after reading all the horror stories on Facebook.
 Consider traveling with a partner and taking plenty of Imodium!

 Maybe you have a fear of toileting in the bush, afraid of bull ants biting your bits.
 Get a portable dunny seat or learn to pee (for the woman) standing up.
 Woman can get a little device called a ‘Shewee’, the name says it all.

 What piece of equipment, device or modification could help get you over the hurdle?
 Approach organisations like Solve who have volunteers with skills and knowledge that can help develop one-off solutions for those with physical or intellectual challenges to, Do It Differently.
 You don’t need to have the answers, seek out other people who have them!

 When I leave my home environment on my trips and expeditions, I’m like a turtle on my back.
 I need a support team to help me.
 Tell people about your plans and get them excited.
 You would be surprised who will volunteer their time to help with your goal.
 You may also enable others to have an adventure that they would not do on their own.

 If money is a problem, save by cutting out the second latte each day (at AU$4.50 per serve, per year, you can save $1,638), and borrow or buy second hand equipment.
 The reality is, you can get by on very little, and you rarely need the best.
 Think minimalism!

-I believe with real passion and persistence to reach your goal, seemingly impossible obstacles can be overcome if you Do It Differently!
+I believe with an open mind to possibilities, creative solutions and perseverance to reach your goal, seemingly impossible obstacles can be overcome if you Do It Differently!